 Many businesses we have helped thus far find they have little in place in these areas and need to dedicate some time and thought to meeting the requirements.
 The purchasing lifecycle reporting requirement is particularly challenging.

-What are the benefits of transitioning to the new ISO 14001 2015 version of the standard?
+What are the benefits of transitioning to the new ISO 14001:2015 changes of the standard?

-Some of the key reported improvements in the ISO 14001 2015 version are:
+Some of the key reported improvements in the ISO 14001:2015 version include:

 - Enhancement of environmental performance giving a greater protection for the environment with focus on proactive initiatives.